Quinn Smith

-Quinn Smith (born September 19, 1991) is a Canadian professional gridiron football offensive lineman who is currently a free agent.
-Prior to being drafted into the Canadian Football League, he played Canadian Interuniversity Sport (CIS) football for the Concordia Stingers.
+Quinn Smith (born September 19, 1991) is a former Canadian professional gridiron football offensive lineman.
+Prior to being drafted into the Canadian Football League (CFL), he played Canadian Interuniversity Sport (CIS) football for the Concordia Stingers.

 College career

 In 2013, his final year at Concordia, Smith played offensive guard in addition to playing his usual defensive tackle.
 He was named the Stingers' 2013 football MVP and top defensive lineman by the team.

 Professional career

 Calgary Stampeders

 Smith impressed the scouts with at the 2014 CFL Combine in March.
 He had not been ranked on the CFL Scouting Bureau's winter scouting report, but he was listed as the number 4 prospect after the combine.